 Mbah, M. 2015.
 (Invited keynote speaker) The idea of the interconnected university for a sustainable community development.
 The international scientific-practical conference on “Studies in Modern Society”, Siaulial, Lithuania, 26th February 2015.

-- Marcellus has been a recipient of external grants from the Association for Moral Education (2016) and World Social Science Forum (2013).
+- Travel grants from the Association for Moral Education (2016) and World Social Science Forum (2013).

 - In 2013, he was granted a Graduate Scholar Award by the World Universities Forum.